Introducing our agriculture & rural team

 Farm Business Tenancies

-- Creating new Farm Business Tenancy agreements
+- Creating new Farm Business Tenancy (FBT) agreements

 - Advice on existing FBTs with regards to occupation rights and compensation claims